agutak/aspnet-onion-template/README.md

 Both of these solutions are built by following the Onion Architecture.

-You can create a new solution based on one of these templates by installing the associated NuGet package and using it from Visual Studion 2022 and later or directly with DotNet CLI commands.
+You can create a new solution based on one of these templates by installing the associated NuGet package and using it from Visual Studio 2022 and later or directly with DotNet CLI commands.

 Each template contains:
 - Domain, Application, Persistence, Infrastructure, and API projects,
-- MS SQL and MongoDB persistence layer implementations wich user can choose during solution creation,
+- MS SQL and MongoDB persistence layer implementations which user can choose during solution creation,
 - Optional Entity Framework migrations project,
 - Unit tests and Component tests template projects,

-The template of your choise contains either:
+The template of your choice contains either:
 - API project with REST minimal API's and, optionally, standard controllers
 - API project with gRPC service